Heat transfer and efficiency

 Ordinary electric lamps contain a thin metal filament that glows when electricity passes through it.
 However, most of the electrical energy is transferred as heat energy instead of light energy.
 This is the Sankey diagram for a typical filament lamp.

-Modern energy-saving lamps work in a different way.
-They transfer a greater proportion of electrical energy as light energy.
+Modern energy-saving lamps and LEDs (light-emitting diodes) work in a different way: they transfer a greater proportion of electrical energy as light energy.
 This is the Sankey diagram for a typical energy-saving lamp.

-From the diagram, you can see that much less electrical energy is transferred, or 'wasted', as heat energy.
+From the diagram, you can see that much less electrical energy is transferred, or 'wasted', as heat energy from the energy-saving lamp.
+It's more efficient than the filament lamp.

-The efficiency of a device such as a lamp can be calculated using this equation:
+The efficiency of a device such as a lamp can be calculated:

-efficiency = ( useful energy transferred ÷ energy supplied ) × 100
+efficiency = (useful energy out ÷ total energy in) × 100 (for a percentage efficiency)

-This means that 10% of the electrical energy supplied is transferred as light energy (90% is transferred as heat energy).
+This means that 10 percent of the electrical energy supplied is transferred as light energy (90 percent is transferred as heat energy).

-The efficiency of the energy-saving lamp is (75 ÷ 100) × 100 = 75%.
-This means that 75% of the electrical energy supplied is transferred as light energy (25% is transferred as heat energy).
+The efficiency of the energy-saving lamp is 75 ÷ 100 = 0.75 (or 75 percent).
+This means that 75 percent of the electrical energy supplied is transferred as light energy (25 percent is transferred as heat energy).